 It’s a great way to de-stress after a busy working day, it can save you money by making your own, and it gives you a lot of satisfaction to see your finished product.

-But before you start, you need to become aware of the safety aspect.
+But before you find out how to start woodworking, you need to become aware of the safety aspect.
 That is also the reason why I discuss this as the first tip.

 Before even making your first cut or hitting the button on a power tool, you need to protect yourself, both preventively and curative.